-3. Chronic homelessness-The jurisdiction must describe the specific planned action steps it will take over the next year aimed at eliminating chronic homelessness by 2013.
+3. Chronic homelessness-The jurisdiction must describe the specific planned action steps it will take over the next year aimed at eliminating chronic homelessness by 2014.
 Again, please identify barriers to achieving this.

 The specific action steps to address chronic homelessness are outlined in the ECHO 2015 Plan and the Continuum of Care Exhibit 1 and are attached as Appendix C in the Consolidated Plan.
 Elimination of Chronic Homelessness by 2015 will not be achieved in Norman, Oklahoma.
 Although progress has been made by all parties in implementing the action steps in the ECHO 2015 Plan, achieving compliance with this very difficult to serve population has proved to be impossible with the resources that we have available.
+It is very apparent that the answer is not simply building more shelters.
+Homelessness is a housing issue and we must begin to realign our service system to provide housing, not shelter.
+The ECHO 2015 Committee is currently investigating the establishment of new attainable goals related to housing placement.